-- 3.1 A new service planning template has been developed for 2014-15 which will be the single most important document to define the purpose and ambitions of the Council and establish accountability of elected Members and Officers to the local community. - 3.2 Five strategic outcomes have been identified for the organisation as a whole, which include:- - 3.2.1 Community Safe, vibrant and inclusive communities.
-Community sustainability - 3.2.2 Finance Maintain sound finances.
-Improve systems and practices - 3.2.3 Environment A clean, green and attractive place - 3.2.4 Customers Customers are at the heart of everything we do - 3.2.5 People Be an excellent employer - 3.3 The new planning arrangements require each service area to set out a strategy map; key performance indicators and targets; and a detailed statement about how the service will be delivered. - 3.4 The service plans have detailed delivery plans setting out everything the team will do in 2014-15 to deliver against these strategic priorities, and the performance targets by which it will measure and report progress and impact throughout the year.
+- 3.1 A new service planning template has been developed for 2014/15 which will be the single most important document to define the purpose and ambitions of the Council and establish accountability of elected Members and Officers to the local community. - 3.2 Five strategic outcomes have been identified for the organization as a whole which include:- - 3.2.1 Community Safe, vibrant and inclusive communities.
+Community sustainability - 3.2.2.
+Finance Maintain sound finances.
+Improve systems and practices - 3.2.3 Environment A clean, green and attractive place - 3.2.4 Customers Customers are at the heart of everything we do - 3.2.5 People Be an excellent employer - 3.3 The new planning arrangements require each service area to set out a strategy map; key performance indicators and targets; and a detailed statement about how the service will be delivered.

-3.5 The service plans have been written with service delivery champions, who fully endorse our objectives for 2014-15.
+- 3.4 The service plans have detailed delivery plans setting out everything the team will do in 2014-15 to deliver against these strategic priorities, and the performance targets by which it will measure and report progress and impact throughout the year. - 3.5 The service plans have been written with service delivery champions, who fully endorse our objectives for 2014-15.

-4.0 ARGUMENTS/OPTIONS
+4.0 ARGUMENTS/CONCLUSIONS

-- 4.1 The new service planning approach aims to improve the Council's approach to delivery outcomes and key priorities. - 4.2 The service plans provide public facing documents setting out clear ambitions for the service, and establishing greater accountability of elected Members and Officers to the local community.
+- 4.1 The new service planning approach aims to improve the Council's approach to delivering outcomes and key priorities. - 4.2 The service plans provide public facing documents setting out clear ambitions for the service, and establishing greater accountability of elected Members and Officers to the local community. - 4.3 Commercial Services will be encouraged and incentivised to increase income, reduce costs and improve market share to reduce the burden of these non-statutory services on the taxpayer.
+In fact, the Markets, Town Centres and Tourism Service has set a very ambitious target to deliver a net cost neutral service by end 2017/18 (see Appendix 1).